 Since joining the artistic staff of LA Opera in 1997, he was gradually entrusted with the responsibility to take on other aspects of administration.
 In recent seasons, he has guided LA Opera through a remarkable period of reinvention, emphasizing both fiscal responsibility and the highest standards of artistic excellence.
 In his 16 years with LA Opera, he has collaborated closely with all of the Company’s principal architects, which have included—in addition to Mr. Domingo and Mr. Conlon—Founding General Director Peter Hemmings, former Music Director Kent Nagano, and former CEOs Edgar Baitzel and Stephen Rountree.

 Mr. Koelsch grew up in Brockton, Massachusetts.
 Trained as a dramaturg and stage director at Colgate University and the University of Michigan, he began his career at the Spoleto Festival USA, where he was rehearsal administrator.
 He relocated to the West Coast to become the company manager at Opera Pacific.

 Mr. Koelsch serves on the USC Thornton School of Music Board of Councilors.
-He lives in downtown Los Angeles with his partner and two dogs.
+He lives in downtown Los Angeles with his husband and two dogs.